Submitting a field recording

 If you’d like to submit a field recording to be reimagined by our network of artists around the world, we need the following:

-- A title for the sound and a brief description of what the sound is, what we can hear, any extra context that would be useful or interesting.
+3. A title for the sound and a brief description of what the sound is, what we can hear, any extra context that would be useful or interesting.
 This can just be a sentence or two, or more information if you have it – this is really valued by our listeners and on our podcast especially.

-- If you have never contributed to Cities and Memory before and would like to be added to our contributors page, please let us have your full name, where you are from (city/country) and a link for any more information/other work if you have one.
+2. If you have never contributed to Cities and Memory before and would like to be added to our contributors page, please let us have your full name, where you are from (city/country).

 You can submit field recordings directly using this link, or you can send them to us via Dropbox, Wetransfer, Onedrive or another system if that link doesn’t work.